RsaCtfTool/RsaCtfTool/README.md

 RSA security relies on the complexity of the integer factorization problem.
 This project is a glue between various integer factorization algorithms.
 This is an educational tool and not every key will be broken in reasonable time (manage your expectations).
+This tool only supports RSA textbook semiprime composite modulus and not composite multiprimes, this is a constraint embbeded upstream in the pycrypto lib (see TODO).

 For an advanced integer factorization tool please use [msieve](https://github.com/radii/msieve), [yafu](https://github.com/bbuhrow/yafu.git) or [cado-nfs](https://gitlab.inria.fr/cado-nfs/cado-nfs).